web3/web3.js/docs/web3-modules.rst

 - ``options?: `` - These are the default ``options``.

-If you would like to provide the same method API as the Web3.js library is providing and also supporting for example BatchRequest.
+If you would like to provide the same method API as the Web3.js library is providing and also supporting the latest features of the library.
-Then you should pass the ``methodModuleFactory``and the ``methodFactory`` parameter for extending the module with the methods.
+Should you pass the ``methodModuleFactory``and the ``methodFactory`` parameter for extending the module with the methods.

-If you would like to provide your own API for interacting with a JSON-RPC method then you can simply use the method in the module without the ``MethodModuleFactory`` and ``MethodFactory``.
+If you would like to provide your own API for interacting with a JSON-RPC method then you can simply use the method in the module without the ``MethodModuleFactory`` and ``MethodFactory`` constructor parameter.

 The example code of the starter module is placed in the ``<project-root-dir>/src/`` folder with the name ``StarterModule``.